ceramicnetwork/js-ceramic/README.md

 # js-ceramic
 Monorepo containing the Typescript implementation of the Ceramic protocol.

-## Project Status - `Slip testnet`
+## Project Status - `Clay testnet`

-This implementation is ready for testing, but there are still a few things left before the Clay testnet.
+This implementation is ready for testing, but there are still a few things left before the Fire livenet.
 See the [roadmap](https://github.com/ceramicnetwork/ceramic/issues/19).

 ## Project Structure